Aura Identity Theft Protection Review 2023: More Than Just Identity Protection

 Transaction alerts

-These are based on any financial accounts you link to your Aura dashboard.
-These financial alerts are based on a spending limit that you can set for all accounts or set individually for each.
+These alerts are based on any financial accounts you link to your Aura dashboard and a spending limit that you can set for all accounts or set individually for each.

 For example, if you set a spending limit of $500 and someone withdraws $600 from your bank account, Aura alerts you so you can review the withdrawal and make sure it’s legit.